Infectious mononucleosis: Medications

 Paracetamol (acetaminophen) and NSAIDs, such as ibuprofen, may be used to reduce fever and pain.
 Prednisone, a corticosteroid, while used to try to reduce throat pain or enlarged tonsils, remains controversial due to the lack of evidence that it is effective and the potential for side effects.
-Aspirin should not be given to under 16s due to the risk of Reye’s Syndrome.
+Aspirin should not be given to under-16s due to the risk of Reye syndrome.
 Intravenous corticosteroids, usually hydrocortisone or dexamethasone, are not recommended for routine use but may be useful if there is a risk of airway obstruction, a very low platelet count, or hemolytic anemia.

 Antiviral agents act by inhibiting viral DNA replication.
 There is little evidence to support the use of antivirals such as aciclovir and valacyclovir, although they may reduce initial viral shedding.
 Antivirals are expensive, risk causing resistance to antiviral agents, and (in 1% to 10% of cases) can cause unpleasant side effects.
 Although antivirals are not recommended for people with simple infectious mononucleosis, they may be useful (in conjunction with steroids) in the management of severe EBV manifestations, such as EBV meningitis, peripheral neuritis, hepatitis, or hematologic complications.

 Although antibiotics exert no antiviral action they may be indicated to treat bacterial secondary infections of the throat, such as with streptococcus (strep throat).
 However, ampicillin and amoxicillin are not recommended during acute Epstein–Barr virus infection as a diffuse rash may develop.